-NJ Transit: About 1,200 people removed from disabled train
+NJ Transit service changes after train gets stuck in tunnel near Penn Station - amNewYork

 Less than two weeks later, on April 3, a minor NJ Transit train derailment resulted in four days of service changes for the railroad as well as the Long Island Rail Road while Amtrak made repairs.

-Amtrak's CEO later admitted that its staff new about the track issues at Penn Station before the derailment but did not immediately do anything about them.
+Amtrak’s CEO later admitted that its staff knew about the track issues at Penn Station before the derailment but did not immediately do anything about them.

-Governors Andrew Cuomo and Chris Christie have since called for an independent review of Penn Station’s infrastructure, and how Amtrak maintains it.
+Gov. Andrew M. Cuomo and New Jersey Gov. Chris Christie have since called for an independent review of Penn Station’s infrastructure, and how Amtrak maintains it.